bilha-analytics/bilha-analytics.github.io/_posts/2025-05-23-AMR-topics-structure.md

 # Other Notes/Context
-- Our search strategy on PubMed was intended to capture a broad yet relevant collection of community-level AMR research as **pertains to what actions....**.
+- Our search strategy on PubMed was intended to capture a broad yet relevant collection of research on community-level AMR tools.
 The search term used was

 ```("Anti-Microbial" or "antimicrobial" or "anti-biotic" or "antibiotic") and (resistance) and (“community level” or “community-level” or “market side” or “demand side” or  “at-home“  or “at home” ) and (tools or methods or techniques or models or "deep learning" or "machine learning" or "generative AI" or "AI" or "LLM" or "large language models")```